Revenue Model Types in Software Business: Examples and Model Choice

 Revenue models are often confused with business models and revenue streams.
 To avoid any misinterpretations, let’s quickly define these three terms that form a business strategy.

 A business model (BM) is a broad term outlining everything concerning the main aspects of the business, all of which are contained in the answers to the following questions.

 - How will we deliver it?

 - How will we earn profit?

-There are numerous forms of business models that can’t be classified in a single list because each part is highly individual to the industry, type of product/service, audience, or profitability.
+Numerous forms of business models can’t be classified in a single list because each part is highly individual to the industry, type of product/service, audience, or profitability.
 Business models are often depicted strategically on a business model canvas.
 This is a compound representation of all the key elements of a BM.

 A business model canvas template by AltexSoft